What is Mortgage Protection Insurance?

-Unlike ACC, Mortgage Payment Protection covers non-accidental reasons for
+Unlike ACC, Mortgage Repayment Insurance covers non-accidental reasons for

 being off work, such as stress (the biggest cause of people needing time off).

-One advantage of Mortgage Payment Protection is that if you have an
+One big advantage of Mortgage Repayment Insurance is that if you have an

-accident and do receive a payment from ACC, your Mortgage Payment
+accident and do receive a payment from ACC, your Mortgage Repayment

 Do I have the right cover?

-With some insurance companies Mortgage Payment Protection can be a very
+With some insurance companies Mortgage Repayment Protection can be a very

 stripped down benefit and this is usally reflected in the price.
 Other policies

 include a range of built in benefits which can be particulary helpful if you are on claim.